All Articles/

 The First 24–48 Hours

-• Liquid barrier treatments: You may notice a slight chemical odor near treated areas.
-This is normal and dissipates within a day or two.
-The treated zone is safe once dry.
+• Liquid barrier treatments: A slight chemical odor near treated areas is normal and should dissipate within a day or two.
+The treated zone is considered safe once dry.

-• Sentricon® bait stations: These are discreet, flush with the ground, and require no post-installation precautions.
+• Sentricon® bait stations: These are discreet and flush with the ground, requiring no post-installation precautions.
 Activity monitoring begins immediately.

 The First 30 Days

-Continue to monitor treated areas.
-If you see new mud tubes or fresh swarmers after 30 days, contact your pest control provider — your warranty should cover follow-up treatment.
+Monitor treated areas for new mud tubes or fresh swarmers.
+If these appear after 30 days, contact your pest control provider — your warranty should cover follow-up treatment.

 🛡️ Protect Your Home from Termites